jinghuazhao/INF/README.md

 ## Analysis

-The CAD summary statistics is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD), for which MAGMA and MR were exemplified -- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
+Example with the CAD summary statistics used for MAGMA and MR is described [here](https://github.com/jinghuazhao/Omics-analysis/tree/master/CAD)
+-- as noted in MMP12.sh, the MMP12 case could have been done genomewide.
 A colocalisation analysis on simulated data can be found in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).

 ## A summary of files